YAG training vessel: Retirement

 Before being put on the auction block, the 57-year old vessels were stripped of all military equipment and then environmentally assessed for sale.
-Six YAGs and one yard diving tender were auctioned off to buyers on Vancouver Island and Vancouver.
+Six YAGs and one yard diving tender were auctioned off to buyers on Vancouver Island and in Vancouver.
 Selling prices varied for each vessel depending on the intensity of the bidding.

 The Canadian Government sold all six vessels for $26,537.80 CAD, with an average sale price of $4,422.96 CAD.
 The most expensive ship sold (YAG 320 Lynx) sold for more than $11,000.
 The YAG 300 series were replaced by the Orca-class tenders.